● MEET THE TEAM ●

 The rest of us!

 The Motto community grows larger by the day, and it would be impossible to list every single person who has helped get us to this point!
-However, of notable mention are Billy and Ella Lindsay, Terry Hathaway, Phil Carnell, our many regular take-away customers who have supported us right from the beginning and continue to do so up to the present moment, the various local suppliers of fruit, vegetables, eggs, honey and other produce for sale in our village shop, and many, many more!
+However, of notable mention are Geoff Warren, Billy and Ella Lindsay, Terry Hathaway, Phil Carnell, our many regular take-away customers who have supported us right from the beginning and continue to do so up to the present moment, the various local suppliers of fruit, vegetables, eggs, honey and other produce for sale in our village shop, and many, many more!

 All who work permanently at the Motto will be forever grateful for the support we have received and benefited from.
 We are forever indebted to the community spirit and skills of Barrow Gurney, Long Ashton, and surrounding Bristol and North Somerset areas.
 We hope that the Motto you see now, and the Motto that we will become, are sufficient payment for all of your hard work and effort!

-And we hope to see you soon!
+And we look forward to seeing you soon!

 BACK TO BETTER